 Table of Contents

-Just 2 hours away from downtown Athens, at the northeastern part of Peloponnese at the shores of the Argolic Gulf, lies the city of Nafplio, perhaps the most important provincial city of Greece.
+Just 2 hours away from downtown Athens, at the northeastern part of Peloponnese at the shores of the Argolic Gulf, lies the city of Nafplion, perhaps the most important provincial city of Greece.
 For those who want to experience a different side of the country, Nafplion is the ideal destination combining history with idyllic beaches and a picturesque urban environment.

-According to ancient Greek mythology, the city was founded by the hero Nauplius (the Seafarer).
+According to ancient Greek mythology, the city was founded by the hero Nauplius (The Seafarer).
 He was the son of Poseidon and Amymone, a great explorer that discovered the constellation of Ursa Major.
-According to the myth, he was the founder of the ancient port of "Nauplia" at the shores of the Argolic region.
+According to the myth, he was the founder of the ancient port of "Nauplia" on the shores of the Argolic region.

 As an important trading center overlooking the sea passages of the central Aegean Sea, many decided to control the city for their own interests.
 Today's visitor can see the history of Nafplio unraveling in front of his eyes just by having a walk around its alleys and streets.
 Join us and let us show you some of the best things to do in Nafplio.